top of page

 Colosseum in Rome, Italy

-With the many sites to see, use this 3 day travel itinerary of Rome (with 2 bonus days) to get centered.
-The trip planner includes independent walks, a private tour, and several small group tours.
+The itinerary includes independent walks, a private tour, and several small group tours.
 At this vacation destination there are opportunities to mix with the locals who are savvy, smart, playful, warm, proud of their city and usually willing to share their favorite places.
-(And, hopefully the best places to eat!)

 Neighborhood with Ancient Ruins | Rome, Italy